akshayDev17/backendMasterClass/README.md

         2. **Note**: MySQL is now supported(image is old).
         3. Even this is an extension on `database/sql` (observe `accounts.sql.go`).
     2. `brew install kyleconroy/sqlc/sqlc`, `sqlc help`
-10. Instead of using the go mod init approach, we created folders inside db(sqlc) which will house the go files created by sqlc.
+10. Instead of using the `go mod init` approach, we created folders inside `db(sqlc)` which will house the go files created by `sqlc`.
     1. `sqlc init` was run before directory creation, to create the `sqlc.yaml` config file,using either of the [Two configuration versions](https://docs.sqlc.dev/en/stable/reference/config.html#): 1 and 2.
     2. `make sqlc` will create the db/{accounts.sql.go,db.go,models.go} files - anytime this command is executed, the **files** that **exist earlier** are **overwritten**.
     3. `db/query/accounts.sql` ---> `db/sqlc/accounts.sql.go`, which now contains custom golang functions for creating an account, listing accounts, fetching a particular account, because these were the `SQLs` defined in `accounts.sql`.